Cyndi Lauper announces "exclusive" UK greatest hits show at London's Royal Albert Hall

 “I haven’t played at the Royal Albert Hall since 1995, when I was there for my ’12 Deadly

-Cyns’ tour, I was dressed like a Queen surrounded by Queens singing ‘Hey Now (Girls Just Want to Have Fun)’ in all my glory!”
+Cyns’ tour, I was dressed like a Queen surrounded by Queens singing ‘Hey Now (Girls Just Want To Have Fun)’ in all my glory!”
 Lauper explained.

 The iconic and incomparable Cyndi Lauper will appear in a one night only performance at the Hall this summer – her first UK solo show in 8 years.